Fujifilm X-T20 vs Nikon D7500

 The Fujifilm X-T20 and the Nikon D7500 are two digital cameras that were officially introduced, respectively, in January 2017 and April 2017.
 The X-T20 is a mirrorless interchangeable lens camera, while the D7500 is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 20.7 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 20.7 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-T20 vs Nikon D7500

-An illustration of the physical size and weight of the Fujifilm X-T20 and the Nikon D7500 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Fujifilm X-T20 and the Nikon D7500 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is considerably larger (44 percent) than the Fujifilm X-T20.
 Moreover, the D7500 is substantially heavier (88 percent) than the X-T20.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.